 Donna, also working in the DVD aisle and standing closer to me than Dalia, dropped the "hello" ball, which she should have said to me, even though Dalia had helped me, then moved on.

-In retail, it takes a village - loud village, full of verbal villagers.
+In retail, it takes a village - a loud village, full of verbal villagers.

 In the bath section, I met the first superstar - Dawn.
 "Are you finding everything okay?" wasn't a super open, but everything after that, was - friendly, great smile, very engaging - she seemed to truly want to help me.